-Our Combo Priest deck list guide features the best Saviors of Uldum deck list for Season 65 of Hearthstone (August 2019).
+Our Combo Priest deck list guide features the best Descent of Dragons deck list for Season 70 of Hearthstone (January 2020).
 Our Combo Priest guide also contains Mulligan advice, card combos and strategy tips.

 Combo Priest is a Hearthstone deck that's been around in one form or another for many years at this point, going back and forth between a number of forms depending on what’s popular in the latest expansion.
 The version we’ll be discussing here is the classic Divine Spirit / Inner Fire combo, bolstered by High Priest Amet, the new Priest Legendary minion.

 With this version of the deck, your aim is to supersize a single minion by buffing its Health to a massive number with Divine Spirit, and then its Attack to match its Health with Inner Fire.
 Executed correctly, you’ll have a minion with attack power well into the double digits that can usually defeat your opponent outright and in a single blow.

 In this edition of our Combo Priest guide, we're highlighting the most competitive version of the deck that's seeing play right now.
 We've also added in loads of strategy and Mulligan advice to help you pilot the deck to your best ability.
 If this one continues to be popular, we'll continue updating this article!